 According to the former director of the Oxford Mindfulness Centre, “mindfulness means knowing exactly what is going on inside and outside ourselves, moment by moment.”
 What once was a Buddhist practice has evolved over time leading to its boom in popularity, especially in the western part of the world.

-So, does the popularity of mindfulness, specifically mindfulness in the workplace, match its perceived benefits?
+So, does the popularity of mindfulness in the workplace match its perceived benefits?
 Based on our research of studies conducted around the world by experts in a wide array of disciplines, the answer is yes.
 Let’s dive into some of those benefits.

-With so much going on around us, especially for those of us working remotely with children or families, it can difficult to feel truly focused on the work in front of us.
+With so much going on around us, it can difficult to feel truly focused on the work in front of us.
 Fortunately, research has found that improving mindfulness can help with that.
 In fact, mindfulness training was found to improve “reading-comprehension scores and working memory capacity, while simultaneously reducing the occurrence of distracting thoughts. [...]
 Our results suggest that cultivating mindfulness is an effective and efficient technique for improving cognitive function.”

 Effective virtual or face-to-face communication is necessary to nearly any individual’s success on the job, though particularly so for those in leadership roles.
 Fortunately, research indicates a positive correlation between mindful leaders and their employees as leaders communicate in a way that shows servant leadership behaviors such as “humility, standing back, and authenticity.”